RandomHacks/rhokweb3/README.rst

 .. highlight:: bash

-39A
+RHoK Web 3
 ============
-39A is the software used to power the `2013 International Space Apps Challenge`_, a global hackathon focusing on space technology and issues.
+RHoK Web 3 is the software used to power the new Random Hacks of Kindness website.

 Documentation can be found in the docs directory.
 Installation documentation is reproduced here for convenience.

-.. _2013 International Space Apps Challenge: http://spaceappschallenge.org
+.. _2013 International Space Apps Challenge: http://rhok.org

 Installation
 ============